 FTC Invites Public Comments on Proposed Changes to HSR Rules

-Starting this week, the Federal Trade Commission (FTC) will host three public Question and Answer sessions as part of its ongoing HSR Rulemaking initiative.
-The Q&A sessions will address the sweeping changes to the Hart-Scott-Rodino Act (HSR) rules proposed by the FTC, with the concurrence of the Antitrust Division of the U.S. Department of Justice (DOJ), in a Notice of Proposed Rulemaking and the additional changes contemplated by an Advanced Notice of Public Rulemaking that was also put forth by the FTC and the DOJ.
+The Federal Trade Commission (FTC) hosted three public Question and Answer sessions as part of its ongoing HSR Rulemaking initiative.
+The Q&A sessions addressed the sweeping changes to the Hart-Scott-Rodino Act (HSR) rules proposed by the FTC, with the concurrence of the Antitrust Division of the U.S. Department of Justice (DOJ), in a Notice of Proposed Rulemaking and the additional changes contemplated by an Advanced Notice of Public Rulemaking that was also put forth by the FTC and the DOJ.

 THE NOTICE OF PROPOSED RULEMAKING